Software-Hardware-Integration-Lab/Documentation/docs/Security-Management/Reference/Custom-Apps/Corp-VM/index.md

 ## Data Storage

 Data is stored persistently so that even across host restarts, the data is still present.
-This differs from Windows Sandbox where the data is wiped after teh sandbox is closed.
+This differs from Windows Sandbox where the data is wiped after the sandbox is closed.

 The max size of the hard disk is defaulted to `1TB`.
 The default type of disk is `Dynamically Expanding` so that `1TB` of disk space is not required to operate the VM.
 As data is stored or programs are installed, the disk will automatically grow to store the required data.